-A.6.3 Usage Viewpoi nt A.6.3.1 Architecture Summarize the main concepts, and high-level architecture, and terminology.
-Describe the (Section 6.3.1) end-to-end information exchange path.
-(Seellon 0.3.1) DDS provides a "middleware" software layer that abstracts an application from the details of the operating system, network transport, and low-level data formats.
-An application links to a DDS middleware library to participate in an data exchange.
-The same concepts and APIs are provided in different programming languages allowing applications to - discovery, connections, reli ocessor architectures.
-Low- middleware layer.
-It integra reme reliability and a scalable sion-critical Internet of Thir - architecture Participant X - · · · · III ROS - A CE SMB KAR Participant Y Г., Г Distribute d Distri Distributed Data Information Distributed Data Interoperability and Management Information (Data in Context) Distributed Data Interoperability and Management DDS Framework Data (State, Events, Streams) Framework Connectivity ·/ Connectivity Transport Messages Transport Network Packets Network Networking Link Frames Link , Physical Bits Physical L 」∖/ [ DDS organize DDS organizes the data exchange between applications as a shared data space.
-A DDS- - - pplication's participation in - e (data type) and behavior r is used to publish updates • • to one or more data objects on a DDS-Topic.
+A.6.3 Usage Viewpoint A.6.3.1 Architecture (Section 6.3.1) end-to-end information exchange path.
+DDS provides a "middleware" software layer that abstracts an application from the details of the operating system, network transport, and low-level data formats.
+An application links to a DDS middleware library to participate in a data exchange.
+The same concepts and APIs are provided in different programming languages allowing applications to exchange data across of operating systems, languages and processor architectures.
+Low-level details like data wire format, discovery, connections, reliability, timing and QoS management are managed by the middleware layer.
+It integrates the components of a system together, providing low-latency data connectivity, extreme reliability and a scalable architecture that business and mission-critical Internet of Things (IoT) applications need.
+Participant X Participant Y Information Distributed Data Information (Data in Context) Distributed Data Interoperability and Management Framework Data (State, Events, Streams) Framework Connectivity Transport Messages Transport · · · · · · · · · · · · · · · · · · · Network Packets Network Networking Link Frames Link Link Physical Bits Physical DDS organizes the data exchange between applications as a shared data space.
+A DDS- DomainParticipant represents an application's participation in a data space.
+Within that data space, a collection of data objects with the same structure (data type) and behavior (QoS) is represented by a named DDS-Topic.
+A DDS-DataWriter is used to publish updates to one or more data objects on a DDS-Topic.
 A DDS-DataReader is used to subscribe to updates to one or more data objects on a DDS-Topic.
 Updates to data objects on a DDS-Topic originate at a DDS-DataWriter, and are sent directly to all the DDS-DataReaders associated with that DDS-Topic.
 The data paths are direct and peer-to-peer, with no server or broker in the middle.
 An application can participate in one or more data spaces.
 A content-filter can filter can be used to specify the subset of updates of interest to a DataReader.
 Only the relevant updates are delivered, as defined by the content-filter and the QoS configuration specific to the DDS-DataWriter and DDS-DataReader pair.
-A.6.3.2 Technology List the choic es to be made for usin g the connectivity technolo gy in a system.
-Options Selection of t he DDS implementation on.
-Note that the application ons participating in a data (Section 6.3.2) exchange ma y use different implen nentations.
+A.6.3.2 Technology List the choices to be made for using the connectivity technology in a system.
+Options Selection of the DDS implementation.
+Note that the applications participating in a data (Section 6.3.2) exchange may use different implementations.